Interplay of symmetry breaking and deconfinement in 3D quantum vertex models: Simple proof of spontaneously magnetized phase

 \section{Simple proof of spontaneously magnetized phase}

-We present a short and rigorous proof that the symmetry enriched $\mathbb{Z}_2$ gauge theory for the cubic lattice model exhibits a phase transition in the local order parameter, and will thus arrive at a bound on the transition temperature (even though in the text, the transition temperature is computed exactly).
-To do this, we will rely on the Griffiths-Kelly-Sherman inequalities, which state that for a classical spin model with purely ferromagnetic multispin interactions $J_1, J_2, \cdots$, the expectation value of a product of spin operators, $\mathcal{O} = \prod_{i \in S} s_i$ where $S$ is some set, satisfies
+We present a short and rigorous proof that the symmetry enriched $\mathbb{Z}_2$ gauge theory for the cubic lattice model exhibits a phase transition in the local order parameter, and will thus arrive at a bound on the transition temperature (even though in the main text, the transition temperature is computed exactly).
+To do this, we will rely on the Griffiths-Kelly-Sherman inequalities, which state that for a classical spin model with purely ferromagnetic multispin interactions with coupling constants $J_1, J_2, \cdots$, the expectation value of a product of spin operators, $\mathcal{O} = \prod_{i \in S} s_i$ where $S$ is some set, satisfies

+Note that the current 5-spin interaction model has an antiferromagnetic coupling.
+However, we can make the transformation $\tau \to -\tau$ to the ghost spins without changing the partition function, rendering the interaction ferromagnetic and applicable to the inequality.
 In particular, for the 5-spin interaction model, we remove pyramidal interactions everywhere except for a two-dimensional layer of cubes.
 We then remove the pyramids on the top and the bottom of each cube, and as a result, we know that the magnetization can only decrease as a result of removing all of these interactions.
 The corresponding classical spin Hamiltonian will then take the form

 where the $'$ symbol indicates the sum is only over the remaining pyramids.
 Among the 4 bond spins $s_1$, $s_2$, $s_3$, and $s_4$, two spins are shared by \emph{two} pyramids, while the other two spins are shared by \emph{four} pyramids.
 If we call the former spins $\overline{s}$, then